 We’re still quite fresh into the year, but it’s never too early to take a closer look at the best Air Jordan sneakers of 2018 so far, so you can remain updated 365 days of the year.

-While we will keep this list updated with the best Air Jordans of 2018, here is a selection of the best drops of the year (so far).
+In the meantime, we’ll be keeping this list updated with the best Air Jordans of 2018.
+Here is a selection of the best drops of the year (so far).

 Levi’s x Nike Air Jordan IV

-It’s not that first time that these two iconic American companies have linked up, but Levi’s and Nike put their heads together to re-work the Air Jordan IV in January.
-The mid-top basketball silhouette was re-worked entirely in denim, right down to the shoe’s cage, sole insert and laces.
-Usually found on the waistband of all Levi’s denim, the classic “Levi Strauss & Co” label appears on the sneaker’s tongue, with a Jumpman logo in place of the Levi’s two horse logo.
+It’s not that first time these two iconic American companies have linked up, but Levi’s and Nike put their heads together to rework the Air Jordan IV in January.
+The mid-top basketball silhouette was reworked entirely in denim, right down to the shoe’s cage, sole insert, and laces.
+Usually found on the waistband of Levi’s jeans, the classic “Levi Strauss & Co.” label appears on the sneaker’s tongue with a Jumpman logo in place of Levi’s two-horse logo.

 Nike Air Jordan III “Black Cement”

-Other than the original Air Jordan 1, the “Black Cement” III is surely the second most-important sneaker in the Jordan franchise.
-The first basketball sneaker to feature a visible air bubble, and the first design to feature the now-iconic cement print, Tinker Hatfield’s Jordan III design essentially saved the Air Jordan range, convincing the Chicago Bulls superstar to stay with Nike, instead of departing for adidas.
+Other than the original Air Jordan I, the “Black Cement” III is surely the second most important sneaker in the Jordan franchise.
+The first basketball sneaker to feature a visible air bubble, and the first design to feature the now-iconic cement print, Tinker Hatfield’s Jordan III design essentially saved the Air Jordan range, convincing the Chicago Bulls superstar to stay with Nike instead of departing for adidas.

-Following up on the considerable success of non-OG Jordan 1 colorways like the “Top 3 Gold” and “Shattered Backboard,” Jordan introduces the “Bred Toe” color scheme for 2018.
-This slight tweak on the original black and red “Banned” colorway shows new color blocking, featuring a red forefoot wrapped with black around the toe.
+Following the considerable success of non-OG Jordan I colorways such as the “Top 3 Gold” and “Shattered Backboard,” Jordan introduced the “Bred Toe” colorway for 2018.
+This slight tweak on the original black and red “Banned” colorway featured a red forefoot wrapped with black around the toe.

-Virgil Abloh c/o OFF-WHITE x Nike Air Jordan 1
+Virgil Abloh c/o OFF-WHITE x Nike Air Jordan I “White”

-After Virgil Abloh & Nike’s Chicago-edition Air Jordan 1 that dropped in late 2017, an all-white version arrived in March 2018 as a European exclusive.
+After Virgil Abloh & Nike’s 2017 “Chicago”-edition Air Jordan I, an all-white version arrived in March 2018 as a European exclusive.
 The ultra-clean rendition featured the same well-appointed details as the first, simply boasting a more pared-down colorway that created almost the same levels of buzz as the first release.

-Red and Royal Blue are essential parts of the Jordan 1’s colorway legacy, but even when Michael Jordan’s signature footwear collection was still emerging and making its mark in the industry, the Jordan 1 was shown in grey.
-The “Shadow” colorway released in 1985, the same year as the OG itself.
+Red and Royal Blue are essential parts of the Jordan I’s colorway legacy, but even when MJ’s signature footwear collection was still emerging and making its mark in the industry, the Jordan I was shown in gray.
+The “Shadow” colorway was released in 1985, the same year as the OG itself.

-Continuing an incredibly strong run of Jordan 1 releases, this satin version of the “Shattered Backboard” colorway dropped in early May as a women’s release.
-Previously, the illustrious satin-edition Jordan 1s were reserved for highly limited releases, which re-sold for over $1,000 in “Royal” and “Banned” colorways.
-However this orange-and-black makeup was treated to a wider release, just in time for summer.
+Continuing an incredibly strong run of Jordan I releases, this satin version of the “Shattered Backboard” colorway dropped in early May as a women’s release.
+Previously, the illustrious satin-edition Jordan Is were reserved for highly limited releases, which resold for more than $1,000 in the “Royal” and “Banned” colorways.
+This orange-and-black colorway, however, was given a wider release, just in time for summer.